EmumbaOrg/docs-retail-solution-accelerator/docs/06-Deploy-Apps-on-Azure/index.md

 ---

 _You made it!
-That was a lot to cover - but don't worry!
-Now that you have a fork of the repo, you can revisit ideas at your own pace!
-Before you go, there are some important cleanup tasks you need to do!!_
+That was a lot to cover — but don't worry!
+Now that you have a local copy of the repo, you can revisit ideas at your own pace.
+Before you go, there are some important cleanup tasks you need to do!_

 ---